puppetlabs/control-repo/README.md

 7. Add your user to the `puppet` group as well

-7. Create a project called `control-repo` and set the Namespace to be the `puppet` group
+8. Create a project called `control-repo` and set the Namespace to be the `puppet` group

-8. Logout of root and login as the `r10k_api_user`
+9. Logout of root and login as the `r10k_api_user`
  - Go to profile settings -> account ( https://<your_gitlab_server>/profile/account )
  - Copy the api token

-9. Clone this control repository to your laptop/workstation
+10. Clone this control repository to your laptop/workstation
  - `git clone https://github.com/npwalker/control-repo.git`
  - `cd control-repo`

-10. `git mv hieradata/nodes/example-puppet-master.yaml hieradata/nodes/<fqdn_of_your_puppet_master>.yaml`
+11. `git mv hieradata/nodes/example-puppet-master.yaml hieradata/nodes/<fqdn_of_your_puppet_master>.yaml`
  - Open `hieradata/nodes/<fqdn_of_your_puppet_master>.yaml`
      - edit `gms_api_token` to be your api token
      - edit `git_management_system` to be 'gitlab'
      - edit the `gms_server_url`

-11. `git add hieradata/nodes/<fqdn_of_your_puppet_master>.yaml`
+12. `git add hieradata/nodes/<fqdn_of_your_puppet_master>.yaml`

-11. `git commit -m "renaming example-puppet-master.yaml"`
+13. `git commit -m "renaming example-puppet-master.yaml"`

-11. Rename my repository as the upstream remote
+14. Rename my repository as the upstream remote
  - `git remote rename origin upstream`

-12. Add your internal repository as the origin remote
+15. Add your internal repository as the origin remote
- - `git remote add origin <url of your repository from step 4>`
+ - `git remote add origin <url of your gitlab repository>`

-13. `git branch --set-upstream-to origin/production`

-13. Push the production branch of the repository from your machine up to your git server
+16. Push the production branch of the repository from your machine up to your git server
  - `git push origin production`

+17. `git branch --set-upstream-to origin/production`

 ###Stash